Nazar Andaaz: Production

 The film was announced in March 2022, Kumud Mishra was confirmed to be cast in lead role.

 The principal photography of the film started in mid-March 2022.

 Soundtrack

 The film's music is composed by Vishal Mishra while the all lyrics are written by Raj Shekhar.

 Release

 The film was scheduled to release on 7 October 2022.

 Reception

+Archika Khurana of The Times of India gave the film three out of five, writing, "Conceptually, Nazar Andaaz is not extraordinary, but it effectively conveys a view of life that is beautiful with the right attitude.
+This drama is under-promoted; otherwise, this 104-minute underdog film wins against all odds."